 Nature trail Lake Shikotsu: I was blown away by the sheer beauty of Hokkaido, it’s so wild and untamed.
 I felt very tiny when I was hiking around Lake Shikotsu, admiring the impressive volcanoes Mount Eniwa and Mount Tarumae…

-Day 2: Noboribetsu and Lake Tōya
+Hokkaido itinerary day 2: Noboribetsu and Lake Tōya

 Jigokudani (Hell Valley): volcanic activity is something that has fascinated me since I was a little girl.
 In fact, my first school project was about volcanos and got me an A:-).
-The smell of sulfur, the crazy colors of the rocks and the steaming vents make Jigokudani a marvelous place where you feel (and smell?) the incredible force of nature.
+The smell of sulfur, the crazy colors of the rocks and the steaming vents make Jigokudani a marvelous place where you feel (and smell) the incredible force of nature.

 Oyunuma Pond: possibly my favorite place on Hokkaido!
 I had never seen a steaming lake before, it’s mesmerizing and couldn’t take my eyes of Oyunuma Pond for a long long time…